Sunshine on a Ranney Day (SOARD) is a 501(c)(3) nonprofit approved organization based in Roswell, Georgia, founded in 2012 by Peter and Holly Ranney.

 Q: Who does the work on the makeovers?

-A: Peter is the project manager on all of the projects.
+A: SOARD has a dedicated team of subcontractors who perform the work on the makeovers.
 Any work related to electrical, plumbing or HVAC are done by licensed professionals.
-Other work is done by our trusted sub contractors.

 Q: Where is the charity located?

-A: The Atlanta charity was founded in Roswell, GA and it's day-to-day operations in Roswell, GA.
+A: The Atlanta charity was founded in Roswell, GA and it's day-to-day operations are in Roswell, GA.

 Q: What area does the charity serve?

-A: Currently the metro Atlanta area. (within 60 miles of Atlanta)
+A: Currently the metro Atlanta area. (within 60 miles of Roswell, GA)

 Q: Do you have plans to enter into other states?